At the start of each year, I have emails in my inbox from people who need my help with budgeting.

 Perhaps you go to church or make donations to your favourite charity each month.

-A hobby that generates income for you or has potential too.
+A hobby that generates income for you or has the potential to.
 Mine would be blogging.

-You can also consider sports or other activities for your children in this part of building a realistic budget.
+You can also consider sports or other activities for your children to build a realistic budget.

 - Can your realistic budget handle sports expenses?